 After two long years of pandemics and delays, GDevCon #3 finally took place!
 With a brilliant new location at the EYE Filmmuseum in Amsterdam and wonderful presentations, it was impossible not to have fun!

 GDevCon is an independent conference open to all graphical developers.
-It is focused on delivering world-class graphical programming material covering a wide spread of topics relevant to today’s discerning developer.
-It’s a two day conference with presentations by LabVIEW peers from around the world.
-Run by community leaders, it is independent from system vendors and focused on real problems encountered everyday by LabVIEW developers
+It was formed in 2017 by 10 international companies – Hampel Software Engineering being one of them – with the goal of creating an entirely independent LabVIEW conference.
+Today, it is focused on delivering world-class graphical programming material covering a wide spread of topics relevant to today’s discerning developers.
+It’s a two-day conference with presentations by LabVIEW peers from around the world.
+Run by community leaders, it is independent of system vendors and focused on real problems encountered every day by LabVIEW developers

 Just when travelling to GDevCon at the end of each summer had become a tradition – GDevCon#1 in 2018 in Cambridge, UK, and then GDevCon#2 in 2019 in Birmingham, UK – the pandemic stopped us short and GDevCon#3, originally planned for 2020 at CERN, had to be first postponed and then cancelled.